 1. Ans: All households in the city.

-A population is the entire group you’re interested in studying.
-The goal here is to estimate what percent of all households in a large city have a single woman as the head of the household.
-The population is all households, and the variable is whether a single woman runs the household.
+A population is a complete or whole group you’re interested in studying.
+The aim here is to estimate what percent of all households in a large city has a single woman as the head of the household.
+The population is total households and the variable is whether a single woman runs the household.

 2. Ans: Selected 200 households.

-The sample is a subset drawn from the entire population you’re interested in studying.
-So in this example, the subset is the 200 households selected out of all the households in the city.
+The sample is a portion or subset drawn from the entire population you’re interested in studying.
+In this inference, the sample is the 200 households selected out of all the households in the city.

 3. Ans: The percent of households headed by single women in the city.

 A parameter is some characteristic of the population.
-Because studying a population directly isn’t usually possible, parameters are usually estimated by using statistics (numbers calculated from sample data).
+Because studying a population directly isn’t generally possible, parameters are usually estimated by using statistics (numbers calculated from sample data).

-4. Ans: The percent of households headed by single women among the 200 selected households.
+4. Ans: The percent of households headed by single women within the 200 selected households.

-The statistic is a number describing some characteristic that you calculate from your sample data; the statistic is used to estimate the parameter (the same characteristic in the population).
+A statistic is a number representing some characteristic that you calculate from your sample data; the statistic is used to estimate the parameter (the same characteristic in the population).